TheRealSpriteMan1337/Psychedelicraft/README.md

 Psychedelicraft
 ============
+# This branch of Psychedelicraft is no longer supported or maintained.
+Please use the 1.12.2-STABLE branch instead.
-A continuation of Psychedelicraft for 1.12.2
+A continuation of Psychedelicraft for 1.7.10.

 Contributing
 ============